 Would you want to have more time to spend with the people that are important to you?

-It is good to think beforehand about what you want to do with your mini-retirement, just like you think about your why for early retirement.
+It is good to think beforehand about what you want to do with your mini-retirement, just like you think about your reason for early retirement.

 2. Are You Able To Fund It?

-Many people believe that you need to be financially independent or debt free to take a mini-retirement.
+Many people believe that you need to be financially independent or out of debt to take a mini-retirement.
 That’s not true.

 You need to make sure that you make your mini-retirement a priority.
 When you know what you’re saving for, motivation is often way greater.